coffee2code/disable-search/readme.txt

 == Installation ==

-1. Unzip `disable-search-v1.0.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `disable-search.zip` inside the `/wp-content/plugins/` directory for your site
 1. Activate the plugin through the 'Plugins' admin menu in WordPress

 == Frequently Asked Questions ==